 1. What records are available at the State Archives?

 The State Archives is the repository for the public records of Kentucky, or those created by state and local government agencies.
-We maintain over 100,000 cubic feet of original paper records and over 65,000 rolls of microfilm.
-These records include deed books, marriage records, will books, circuit and appellate court case files, census and military records, and records from many state agencies, including the Governor’s Office.
+We maintain about 125,000 cubic feet of original paper records and over 70,000 rolls of microfilm.
+These records include deed books, marriage records, will books, tax lists, circuit and appellate court case files, census and military records, and records from many state agencies, including the Governor’s Office.
 All of the records in the State Archives have a permanent retention, which means that they will never be destroyed.
-The Archives Center is a secure and environmentally controlled area.
+The State Archives Center is a secure and environmentally controlled area.

 2. If I am unable to visit the State Archives, can I accomplish any research by mail, phone, or the Internet?